christianvuerings/jquery-lifestream/README.md

 * [Youtube](http://youtube.com)

 Feel free to fork the project and add your own feeds in.
-Just send a pull request to christianv when you're finished.
+Just send a pull request to [christianv/jquery-lifestream](https://github.com/christianv/jquery-lifestream) when you're finished.

 ## Usage

-Add the following to the head or body tag of your HTML page.
+Add the following to the <head> or <body> tag of your HTML page.

 ``` html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.6.1/jquery.min.js"></script>